robovm/robovm-docs/en/tutorials/cross-platform/cross-platform.md

 In the process, you will learn about using popular libraries from the Android ecosystem in a cross-platform way, and employing interfaces to allow each platform to inject functionality into the core module, e.g. local database storage.

-Create a new Java class named `FortuneStore` and paste in the following code.
+Rename `CounterStore` to `FortuneStore` and replace the code with the following:

 ```java
 package com.mycompany.fortune;